gakko1/Sprint-Challenge--Theory-Algorithms/algorithms/answers.md

 1.
   a.
 This would be a O(1) complexity, constant time, due to it coming down to a     = 2n no matter how big n becomes it is only one calculation.

   b.
-This would be O(n) complexity, linear time.
+This would be O(log n) complexity, logarithmic time.
 It is looping and         constantly changing i to halve itself, increasing the time it takes to do      so linearly as n approaches infinity.

   c.
 Due to double nested for-loops, this would be O(n^3), cubic time.
 The          larger n becomes, sum quickly becomes very large, taking a long time to        calculate.